hydrusnetwork/hydrus/docs/advanced_multiple_local_file_services.md

 You can be happy that any search in this new domain--for tags or files--is not going to provide any unexpected surprises.
 You can also do 'system:everything', 'system:limit=64' for a random sample, or any other simple search predicate for browsing, and the search should run fast and safe.

-If you want to try multiple local file services out, I recommend this split to start off.
+If you want to try multiple local file domains out, I recommend this split to start off.
 If you don't like it, you can delete 'sfw' later with no harm done.

 !!! note
     While 'add to y' copies the files, 'move from x to y' deletes the files from the original location.
 They get a delete timestamp ("deleted from my files 5 minutes ago"), and they can be undeleted or 'added' back, and they will get their old import timestamp back.